Solid deuterium surface degradation at ultracold neutron sources: Simulation and interpretation of experimental observations

 \subsection{Simulation and interpretation of the PSI measurements}

-In order to examine which fraction of UCN can be transmitted through a frost layer, the reflection from frost (snow) particles was modeled in 3D by using the MCUCN code~\cite{Zsigmond2018}.
-The model describes the effect of reflections due to the optical potential step between solid D$_2$ and vacuum as described by the quantum reflection and transmission laws above, eqs.~(\ref{eq-reflectivity})--(\ref{eq-transm}).
+In order to examine the fraction of UCN transmitted through a frost layer, the reflection from frost (snow) particles was modeled in 3D by using the MCUCN code~\cite{Zsigmond2018}.
+The model describes the effect of reflections due to the optical potential step between sD$_2$ and vacuum as described by the quantum reflection and transmission laws above, eqs.~(\ref{eq-reflectivity})--(\ref{eq-transm}).

-The geometry consisted of a large number of small solid D$_2$ disks distributed isotropically in orientation, and homogeneously over the source surface and several disk-radius units above the bulk, see Fig.~\ref{Frost-PSI-model}.
+The geometry consisted of a large number of small sD$_2$ disks distributed isotropically in orientation and homogeneously over the source surface, and several disk-radius units above the bulk, see Fig.~\ref{Frost-PSI-model}.
 The vertical density distribution of the disks turned out to be irrelevant.
-The main assumption to the disk thickness was that (i) it is thin enough to neglect nuclear absorption or up-scattering since the mean-free-path associated to these losses is much larger; (ii) it is thicker than several UCN wavelengths, so that assuming solid D$_2$ bulk density an optical potential 102\,neV can be taken for the material without allowing for quantum tunneling.
+The main assumption to the disk thickness was that (i) it is thin enough to neglect nuclear absorption or up-scattering since the mean-free-path associated with these losses is much larger; (ii) it is thicker than several UCN wavelengths, so that assuming sD$_2$ bulk density, an optical potential 102\,neV can be used for the material without allowing for quantum tunneling.

-Multiple reflections within the disks between two faces were neglected, being a second order effect.
-Only specular reflections were considered since the isotropic angular distribution of the disks already accounts for a perfect diffuse redistribution after reflection.
-The number of disks was varied up to several thousands.
-The radius of the disks was varied as well in order to show that only the total surface of all disks normalized to the cross section of the sD$_2$ converter is relevant.
-Doubling the disk radius was found equivalent to a four times lower number of solid D$_2$ disks.
+Multiple reflections within the disks between two faces were neglected, since this is a second order effect.
+Only specular reflections were considered because the isotropic angular distribution of the disks already accounts for a perfect diffuse redistribution after reflection.
+The number of disks was varied up to several thousand.
+The radius of the disks was varied in order to show that only the total surface of all disks normalized to the cross section of the sD$_2$ converter is relevant.
+Doubling the disk radius was found equivalent to a four times lower number of sD$_2$ disks.

 In order to obtain the net transmission of only the disks layer, the virtual UCN source (a diffuse emitter) was set to perfectly absorb back-reflected particles.
-The effect of the energy boost from a perfectly flat solid D$_2$ surface was also compared to the case of an isotropically boosting emitter having a rough surface.
-The latter is equivalent to the case with no vertical boost but a final energy higher by 102\,neV.
+The effect of the energy boost from a perfectly flat sD$_2$ surface was also compared to the case of an isotropically boosting emitter with a rough surface.
+The latter is equivalent to the case of no vertical boost but a final energy higher by 102\,neV.
 The lateral boundary of this geometry was a cylindrical guide.
 This was set to have an ideally high optical potential, and the loss and diffuse reflection parameters were set to zero.